Empirical Challenges with Peers-of-Peers Instruments in the Linear-In-Means Model: Weak Instruments in the Linear-in-Means Model

 \subsubsection{Sign reversals and near-boundary instability}

-Assumptions~\ref{A3.2}--\ref{A3.3} ensure that $(\mathbf I-\beta\mathbf G_n)$ is invertible and that the reduced-form is well defined.
-Lemma~\ref{lem:eigen_cov} in Appendix Section~\ref{SA1} shows, however, that invertibility alone does not guarantee stable or well-behaved first-stage relationships.
+Assumptions~\ref{A3.2} and (its scaled specification counterpart) \ref{A3.3} are sufficient conditions for $(\mathbf I-\beta\mathbf G_n)$ to be invertible and for the reduced-form to be well defined.
+Lemma~\ref{lem:eigen_cov} in Supplemental Appendix Section~\ref{SA1} shows, however, that invertibility alone does not guarantee stable or well-behaved first-stage relationships.
 In particular, conditional on $\mathbf G_n$, the population first-stage covariance admits the decomposition

 where the leading term aggregates the contributions of the spectral components of the network operator and the remainder term arises from the diagonal adjustment in $\mathbf G_n^{(2)}$.
 Moreover, the remainder satisfies the deterministic bound